thaffenden/vrsn/README.md

-To run `vrsn` in a docker container you just need to mount the repo as a volume, and `vrsn` can do it's thing, **however** git's [safe.directory](https://git-scm.com/docs/git-config/2.35.2#Documentation/git-config.txt-safedirectory) settings would prevent `vrsn` from being able to use it's git based smarts.
+To run `vrsn` in a docker container you just need to mount the repo as a volume, and `vrsn` can do it's thing, **however** git's [safe.directory](https://git-scm.com/docs/git-config/2.35.2#Documentation/git-config.txt-safedirectory) settings would prevent `vrsn` from being able to use it's git based smarts 🧠.

-To deal with this a directory called `/repo` is set as a safe directory as part of the Docker Build process, and is configured as the container's working directory so it's recommended you use that as the destination of the volume mount. e.g.:
+To deal with this a directory called `/repo` is set as a safe directory as part of the Docker build process, and is configured as the container's working directory so it's recommended you use that as the destination of the volume mount. e.g.: